 Please click here to see Psychology department information.

-Click here to go to information about declaring a minor.
+Click here to go to information about declaring a major.

 Click here for information about Academic Policies

-Students must earn a minimum grade of C- (1.7) in all courses that apply to the minor and must achieve a minimum cumulative minor GPA of 2.0.
-All graded attempts in required and elective courses are calculated in the minor GPA.
-Courses taken using P+/P/F or S/U grading cannot apply to minor requirements.
+Students must earn a minimum grade of C- (1.7) in all courses that apply to the major and must achieve a minimum of B (3.0) in the 3 Behavioral & Biomedical Sciences Research courses and must achieve a minimum cumulative major GPA of 2.5.
+All graded attempts in required and elective courses are calculated in the major GPA.
+Courses taken using P+/P/F or S/U grading cannot apply to major requirements.

-Students must complete a minimum of nine PSYC credit hours with a minimum of six upper division (3000-level and above) credit hours, with CU Denver faculty.
+Students must complete a minimum of 16 upper division (3000-level and above) PSYC credit hours with CU Denver faculty.

-Students with transfer credit for PSYC1005 that was awarded zero credits will need to take an additional three credit Psychology Elective course to reach the minimum credit hours required for the Psychology Minor.
+Students with transfer credit for PSYC1005 that was awarded zero credits will need to take an additional three credit Psychology Elective course to reach the minimum credit hours required for the Psychology Major.

 |Introduction to Psychology I|